laravel/nova-docs/4.0/resources/fields.md

 ### Stack Field

 As you resource classes grow, you may find it useful to be able to group fields together to simplify your index and detail views.
-A `Stack` field allows one to display fields like `BelongsTo`, `Text`, and others in vertical orientation:
+A `Stack` field allows you to display fields like `BelongsTo`, `Text`, and others in a vertical orientation:

 ```php
 Stack::make('Details', [